ecn310/course-project-zipcentercrime/ArcGIS_Reproducability.md

 - Right click on the red dot underneath the treatment center map layer and convert color to green
 - Right click on treatment center layer and select attribute table
 - Right click on 911 calls layer and select attribute table

+### Step 4.
+- Select the Tools option under the analysis page
+- Select the Near tool
+- Your parameters should be set to the following.
+Input Features will be the layer of plotted 911 call data.
+Your Near Features will be the layer of plotted treatment centers.
+Search radius will be ___.
+Method will be Geodesic, and all of your distances will be set to meters.
+- Hit Run
+- Check the attribute table for 911 Call Data to confirm the new variables have been created

+### Step 5
+- Right click on the layer for your 911 Call Data points
+- Select Data
+- Select Export Table
+- Choose your prefered location to save the file
+- When naming the file end it with .csv so that it is able to export as a text doccument